Contributor & Owner: Joe Salling:

 I think that stuck with me for the most part, no one is going to do the things you need to do – so pucker up buttercup and get it done!

 Watching and observing peaked my interest in using my hands on machines.
 I started with an old 3 wheeler and a 1970 two stroke Kawasaki 150cc street bike.
 It had a straight pipe right off the header (I don’t know why I am not deaf today).
-Worked on another 3 wheeler and then moving onto cars when I hit 16.
+When that two stroke motor hit the power-band you really needed to hang on.
+I then re-built another 3 wheeler then moving to cars when I hit 16.

-My brother and I rebuilt my first VW, a Scirocco.
+My brother and I rebuilt my first VW, a 1985 Scirocco.
 We rebuilt the engine, suspension, transmission, and finally installed a bumpin stereo.
-Then my next project was to “restore” an 81 VW Caddy pickup that had over 280K miles on it (the speedo was broken for 10 years according to the original owner, so who knows how many miles it had on it).
-That engine was tough, I never did anything to it.
+Then my next project was to “restore” a 1981 VW Caddy pickup.
+It had over 280K miles on it & the speedo was broken for 10 years according to the original owner,.
+Who knows how many miles it had on it.?
+That engine was tough, I never did anything to it internally only added bolt on components.
 I did however add a BAE linear Turbo kit.
 I found it on a forum from a guy selling new old stock from 1984.
 This turbo kit did not have a waste gate, it worked like a supercharger.
-The higher the engine RPM the more exhaust flow the higher turbo PSI (a whole 5lbs which is nothing today).
+The higher the engine RPM the more exhaust flow the higher turbo PSI (a whole 5lbs which is nothing comparing today’s engines at 30psi.
 That diesel “truck” would get 70MPG.
 It took me to Greensboro and back for weeks at a time on one tank of fuel.
 I would run out of fuel as I did not think about needing to fuel up.
 Thank goodness for cell phones – my dad always knew what was going on if I called during the week.

 I would have to say, my favorite car of all time is a 1993 Porsche 911 3.6 Turbo.
 This is the car in the movie Bad Boys.
 A friend had purchased a low millage car from Ferrari North Americas President who had done some tuning on that ride.
 After performing and excellent detail job on her, he let me drive her.
 What a dream car.
 My next favorite would have to be my very own Volkswagen Corrado SLC VR6 (My 1993 Black with tan is shown below).
 It was the car that Porsche intended to replace the 944 with, but as they got closer to production they pulled out of the deal, and VW sold it exclusively.
 That car sounded (with some aftermarket modifications) like a symphony (like a cross between a Mustang V8 and a Ferrari at high RPM).
 With the upgraded Bilsteins suspension, it handled the curves and turned heads like a 6ft tall blonde model.
 She eventually had to go to a new home so I could return to school, but it was fun while it lasted.